mattermost/docs/source/process/security.md

 1. Is there a disciplinary process for non-compliance with information security policies?
    - Yes, disclosure of confidential information or egregious disregard for documented security policies is grounds for termination.

-1. Is there a constituent termination or change of status process?
+1. Is there a personnel termination or change of status process?
    - Yes.

 ### Access Control